- Click here to download complete brochure [Web version, Print version]

 - Click here to download brochure in French/cliquez ici pour télécharger

 Suggested Aftercare Guidelines for Body Piercings [Rev 04/04/2017]

 Use one or both of the following solutions for healing piercings:

-• Packaged sterile saline solution with no additives (read the label), or a non-iodized sea salt mixture: Dissolve 1/4 teaspoon of non-iodized (iodine-free) sea salt into one cup (8 oz.) of warm distilled or bottled water.
+• Sea salt mixture: Dissolve 1/8 to 1/4 teaspoon (.75 to 1.42 grams) of non-iodized (iodine-free) sea salt into one cup (8 oz / 250 ml) of warm distilled or bottled water.
 A stronger mixture is not better; a saline solution that is too strong can irritate the piercing.